-My take on it is people are still being abused in the streets; black people are now 40 times more likely to stopped and searched by the authorities who are supposedly there to protect us, it goes on.
+My take on this is that people are still being abused in the streets; black people are now 9 times more likely to stopped and searched by the authorities who are supposedly there to protect them, serve longer custodial sentences, it goes on.

 Do we expect all activists to expend emotional energy on convincing people to do the right thing?
 I recognise some of our work is completed in private, but don’t pull down those who stand publicly against injustice.Do we expect all activists to expend emotional energy on convincing people to do the right thing?
 I recognise some of our work is completed in private, but don't pull down those who stand publicly against injustice.
 Click To Tweet